ingararntzen/timingdocs/docs/source/dataset.rst

 The dataset implementation targets high performance with high volumes of cues.
 In particular, the efficiency of the **lookup** operation is important as it is used repeatedly during media playback.
-For this reason the implementation is optimized with respect to fast **lookup**, with the implication that internal costs related to indexing are paid by the **update** operation.
+The implementation is therefor optimized with respect to fast **lookup**, with the implication that internal costs related to indexing are paid by the **update** operation.